html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-201/en/index.md

 foresaw this and didn't leave us hanging.
 We have many options when it comes to styling content in a shadow tree.

+<p class="tip notice">In Chrome, turn on the "Enable experimental Web Platform features" in about:flags to experiment with everything covered in this article.</p>

 <h2 id="toc-style-scoped">Style encapsulation</h2>

 One of the core features of Shadow DOM is the [shadow boundary](http://w3c.github.io/webcomponents/spec/shadow/#shadow-trees).
 It has a lot of nice properties,